EmbraceLife/fastdebug/mds/fastai_notebooks/0021_fastai_pt2_2019_fully_connected.md

 ## Basic architecture

+### initialize weights/biases using Xavier init to ensure the first layer's activation with mean 0 and std 1

-### [1:25:36](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5136) - Let's create a simplest neuralnet with one hidden layer and a single output layer using mean absolute error for the single output rather than cross-entropy for 10 output;
+#### [1:25:36](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5136) - Let's create a simplest neuralnet with one hidden layer and a single output layer using mean absolute error for the single output rather than cross-entropy for 10 output;
 [Jump_to lesson 8 video](https://course19.fast.ai/videos/?lesson=8&t=5128)

-### [1:26:15](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5175) - how to use the matricies with random number for creating the weights and biases between input layer and the hidden layer, and the weights and biases between the hidden layer and the output layer; [1:26:46](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5206) - with only randomly initialized weights and biases, the activations of the hidden layer will have terrible mean and std   [1:27:36](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5256) - the simplifed version of he init or kaiming init for initializing weights can ensure the activation to have mean 0 and std 1; and use `test_near_zero` to test whether the activation mean is near 0 and std is near 1; [1:29:04](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5344) - how important is the initialization of weights and biases to make training work and even researches to prove with carful initialization of weights without normalization of activations or inputs can make training work for a model with 10000 layers; and even one-cycle training and super convergence are turned out to be all about initializations
+#### [1:26:15](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5175) - how to use the matricies with random number for creating the weights and biases between input layer and the hidden layer, and the weights and biases between the hidden layer and the output layer; [1:26:46](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5206) - with only randomly initialized weights and biases, the activations of the hidden layer will have terrible mean and std   [1:27:36](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5256) - the simplifed version of Xavier init for initializing weights can ensure the activation to have mean 0 and std 1; and use `test_near_zero` to test whether the activation mean is near 0 and std is near 1; [1:29:04](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5344) - how important is the initialization of weights and biases to make training work; there are even researches to prove with carful initialization of weights without normalization of activations or inputs can make training work for a model with even 10000 layers; and even one-cycle training and super convergence are turned out to be all about initializations

 input shape [n, m] xx (weights [m, nh] + biases[nh]) => hidden layer (activations or neurons) [nh] hidden layer (activation layer) shape [hn] xx (weights [hn, 1] + biases [1] => output layer (neuron) [1]